 It’s one of the questions we hear all the time: Will solar panels work if the power goes out?

 Short answer: No. But that doesn’t mean you’re totally in the dark.
-Rob Dunn, Project Manager and Battery Expert at Green Mountain Solar, explains why solar panels don’t work in a blackout and how to work around it.
+Here's why solar panels don’t work in a blackout and how to work around it.

-Why Don’t Solar Panels Work in a Blackout?
+Do Solar Panels Work During a Power Outage?

 Here's one big piece of good news: If you have a backup battery, your solar will keep producing.